neil-kuldip/ign-codefoo10-application/Required_For_Everyone.md

     ***Total # of Voltorbs = E kWh/yr / Vby Wh/yr = E / Vby***

 Special Considerations for Professor Laventon
-- There will also need to be a separate facility for the voltorbs since they let out large laugh when they discharge, leading to noise pollution.
+- There will also need to be a separate facility for the Voltorbs since they let out large laugh when they discharge, leading to noise pollution.
 - From my IGN sources, a Hisuian Voltorb can evolve with leaf stones and such Electrodes can produce more energy.
 Thus less Voltorbs would possibly be required.